calbertts/nodespring/controllers.md

 In this case:
 `this.index.request` or `this.index.response`

-Those objects correspond to the ones provided by *Express* since we're using it together with **NodeSpring**
+Those objects correspond to the ones provided by *Express* since we're using it together with **NodeSpring**.